simplex-chat/simplex-chat/docs/guide/secret-groups.md

 <img src="../../blog/images/20221108-group1.png" width="288"> &nbsp;&nbsp; <img src="../../blog/images/20221108-group2.png" width="288">

-If you are a group owner or admin, you can make your group public by creating and sharing a link/QR code that can be used by anyone to join the group.
+As a group owner or admin, you can make your group public by creating and sharing a link/QR code that can be used by anyone to join.
+Please note that deleting your group link won't remove members from your group.

 1. Open a group chat.
-2. Tap on the group's name at the top of the screen.
+2. Tap on your group's name at the top of the screen.
 3. Tap **Create group link**.

-Once the group link is created, you can also set the initial role that will be assigned to members when they join.
+4. (Optional) Change **Initial role** to "observer".

 ### Inviting members

+As a group owner or admin, you can invite members to your group.

 1. Open a group chat.
-2. Tap on the invite button at the top of the screen to the right of the group's name.
+2. Tap on the invite button at the top of the screen to the right of your group's name.
 3. Select contacts you wish to invite.
 4. Tap **Invite to group**.

 ### Removing members

+As a group owner or admin, you can remove members from your group.

 1. Open a group chat.
-2. Tap on the group's name at the top of the screen.
+2. Tap on your group's name at the top of the screen.
 3. Tap on a member.
-4. Tap **Remove member** to remove them from the group.
+4. Tap **Remove member**.

 ### Changing a member's role

-If you are a group owner or admin, you can change a member's role.
+As a group owner or admin, you can change a member's role.

 1. Open a group chat.
-2. Tap on the group's name at the top of the screen to view the list of members.
+2. Tap on your group's name at the top of the screen to view the list of members.
 3. Tap on a member to view their info.
 4. Change the member's role to one of the following options:
-   - Observer
+   - observer
-   - Member
+   - member
-   - Admin
+   - admin
-   - Owner
+   - owner

 ## Joining a group